 Carbon Monoxide Poisoning (cont.)

-- Carbon monoxide levels in the blood may be periodically checked until they are low enough to safely send
+Carbon monoxide levels in the blood may be periodically checked until they are low enough to safely send the patient home.

 Must Read Articles Related to Carbon Monoxide Poisoning